crcandia/candia_lab/content/en/people/people.md

 # Order that this section appears on the page.
 weight: 68

-title: Computational Research in Social Science Lab Team
+title: CRiSS-Lab Team
 subtitle:

+# Optional banner image (relative to `assets/media/` folder).
+banner:
+  caption: ''
+  image: 'welcome.jpg'

 content:
   # Choose which groups/teams of users to display.
   #   Edit `user_groups` in each user's profile to add them to one or more of these groups.